oursky/pageship/docs/guides/setup/single-site.md

-# Single site
+# Single-site mode

-Single site mode hosts a single static site in a server.
+Single-site mode hosts a single static site in a server.

 ## Setup